HenestrosaDev/audiotext/README.md

 #### Model Size

 There are five main ASR (Automatic Speech Recognition) model sizes that offer tradeoffs between speed and accuracy.
-The larger the model size, the more VRAM it uses and the longer it takes to transcribe.
+The larger the model size, the better the quality of the transcription, the more VRAM it uses, and the longer it takes to transcribe.
 Unfortunately, **WhisperX** hasn't provided specific performance data for each model, so the table below is based on the one detailed in [OpenAI's Whisper README](https://github.com/openai/whisper).
-According to **WhisperX**, the `large-v2` model requires <8GB of GPU memory and batches inference for 70x real-time transcription (taken from the project's [README](https://github.com/m-bain/whisperX)).
+According to **WhisperX**, the `large-v2` model requires <8GB of GPU memory and batches inference for 70x real-time transcription (taken from the project's [README](https://github.com/m-bain/whisperX)). `small` by default.

 |  Model   | Parameters | Required VRAM  |
 |:--------:|:----------:|:--------------:|